 We are an organisation managed by volunteers.

-Our mission is to raise community awareness of inherited retinal diseases, to facilitate support to individuals, families and friends affected by inherited retinal disease, to be a credible and transparent source of information related to inherited retinal diseases, and to raise and distribute funds for research into prevention, diagnosis, treatment and cure of inherited retinal diseases.
+Our priorities are to raise community awareness of Retina Australia and inherited retinal diseases, to facilitate support to individuals, families and friends affected by inherited retinal disease, to be a credible and preferred source of information related to inherited retinal diseases, and to raise and distribute funds for research into prevention, diagnosis, treatment and cure of inherited retinal diseases.